Submissions

 Manuscript style

 Papers must be submitted online, in Portuguese or English.
-Papers must be typed in Word, font Arial, size 12, 1.5 line spacing and justified paragraph.
+Papers must be typed in Word, A4 format, single column text, font Arial, size 12, 1.5 line spacing and justified paragraph.
 Pages must be numbered and configured in the A4 format.

 When submitting your paper, inform each author´s current institutional affiliation/enterprise, city, state, country, e-mail and ORCID ID, that we highly recommend researchers to register for.